 Other options to run Windows software on a Mac include VMWare Fusion and Boot Camp.
-We have heard that vRigger will run on a Mac using the free PlayOnMac software, but we have unsuccessful in our attempts to run vRigger version 13.0 on PlayOnMac.
+We have heard that vRigger will run on a Mac using the free PlayOnMac software, but we have been unsuccessful in our attempts to run vRigger version 13.0 on PlayOnMac.
 Please contact us if you are running vRigger using PlayOnMac.

 Parallels allows you to run Windows on your Mac.
-It's a bit complicated to setup, but it is very cool to be able to run Windows software on your Apple computer.
+It's a bit complicated to set up, but it is very cool to be able to run Windows software on your Apple computer.

 Purchase Parallels from Parallels.com.
 This is the software that lets your Mac computer run both the Windows and Macintosh operating systems (there are other programs that do this, too).
 If you need help with the Parallels software, please visit their Parallels support page.

 Download and install Parallels on your Mac.

 During installation, Parallels will install a free version of Microsoft Windows 11.